SnowballSH/Avalanche/README.md

 ## About

-Avalanche is the **first and strongest chess engine** written in the [Zig programming language](https://ziglang.org/), proving Zig's ability to succeed in real-world, competitive applications.
+Avalanche is the **first chess engine** written in the [Zig programming language](https://ziglang.org/), proving Zig's ability to succeed in real-world, competitive applications.

-Avalanche v1.4.0 was the **sole winner** of the 102nd CCRL Amateur Series Tournament (Division 5), having a score of **29.5/44**.
-See [Tournament Page](https://kirill-kryukov.com/chess/discussion-board/viewtopic.php?f=7&t=15613&sid=8ada67b5589f716aaf477dd1befe051b).

-Avalanche uses the new **NNUE** (Efficiently Updatable Neural Network) technology for its evaluation.
+Avalanche was one of the earliest adopters of the **NNUE** (Efficiently Updatable Neural Network) technology for its evaluation.

-This project isn't possible without the help of the Zig community, since this is the first and only Zig code I've ever written.
+This project isn't possible without the help of the Zig community, since this is the first Zig code I've ever written.
 Thank you!

 ## License

-Good Old MIT License.
-In short, feel free to use this program anywhere, but please credit this repository somewhere in your project :)
+MIT License.

 ## Compile